SJSU-CADRE-CLASSES/SJSU_ART_104_S19/GREENSHEET.md

 **Seminar Participation = 10% + 10%**

 It is required that you attend and participate regularly in seminar discussion, this will account for 10% of your grade.
-The course includes engaged group dialogue and student-lead presentations of the assigned readings along with visual material.
+The course includes engaged group dialogue and student-led presentations of the assigned readings along with visual material.
 The student-lead presentations will be assigned at the beginning of the semester and your presentation and preparedness will account for an additional 10% of your grade.
 Students will be assessed based upon their individual level of engagement in seminar and the quality of student-lead presentations as defined in the grading policy/ rubric below.

 **Weekly Reading Responses = 60% (12 x 5% each response)**